matham/filers2/doc/source/guide/record_control.rst

 .. image:: ../images/guide/save_screenshot.png

 The pie icon indicates how full the disk is on the drive where the video is being saved.
+Red indicates the proportion of used space, while yellow is the remaining free space.

 .. image:: ../images/guide/pie_highlight.png

 Synchronously recording from multiple cameras
 *********************************************

-To synchronously start recording from multiple players at once, you need to create a daisy chain of recorders.
+To review, although you can set up as many players as you want, with or without recorders, they can all be started/stopped independently of one another.
+And similarly, each player can record independently of any other player.

+If you want, instead, to control the recorders associated with a set of players as a single unit, such as for recording from multiple camera angles on a common target, then you need to organize the control of these recorders into a daisy chain, where recoding the first will record from all of them.
+Note, also, that you still configure the players and their recorders (e.g. data files) independently ahead of time.

-Specifically, in the recorder options you can specify if the recorder should start recording when a specific other player starts recording by seting the ``Records with player #`` dropdown to the appropriate option.
+Specifically, in the recorder options you can specify if the recorder should start recording when a specific *other* player starts recording by setting the ``Records with player #`` dropdown to the appropriate other player number.

-So, if there are three players A, B, and C and it is desired that all three should start and stop recording at the same time.
-Then set recorder B to record with player A and recorder C to record with player B. Then, when you start and stop recording player A, the other two players will also simultaneously start and stop recording.
+To set up three players (A, B, and C) to record synchronously, choose one (e.g. ``A``) to be the master player.
+Then set player ``B`` to ``record with player #A`` and set player ``C`` to ``record with player #B``.
+Then, when you start and stop recording player ``A``, the other two players will also simultaneously start and stop recording.

 .. image:: ../images/guide/recorder_video_default.png